rschlaefli/19fs-dspa-project/reports/01_design.md

 TODO: Where does your application output results?
 How are these results shown to the user?

-- output to kafka topics for each "task"
+- x output to kafka topics for each "task"
-- show results in simple web ui with kafka consumer
+- x show results in simple web ui with kafka consumer

+The computation results of our stream analytics tasks are all output to separate Kafka topics.
+As our streaming application already consumes all of its input from Kafka topics, we decided that producing and storing all of our output in a Kafka topic would be a good approach.
+This allows us to decouple the computation and processing layer from the vsualization layer, as visualizations will be based purely on Kafka topic contents.

 ## Statistics